I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-12-11-HTB-Netmon.md

 ![nmap results cont](/docs/assets/images/HTB/netmon/netnom03.png)

-Looks like *ftp* traffic is open to default crednetials on port 21 wich may allow for a look at some of the stuff in the file system, this system is using *Microsoft ftpd*.
+Looks like *ftp* traffic is open to default credentials on port 21 wich may allow for a look at some of the stuff in the file system, this system is using *Microsoft ftpd*.

 Port 80 is open to *http* web traffic and is running *Indy httpd 18.1.37.13946* something called *Paessler PRTG bandwidth monitor* is also mentioned.